RitvikSharmaa/invoice-reconciliation-agent/README.md

 ---

+📄 Written Analysis
+Overview

+This project implements an agent-based invoice reconciliation system designed to automatically extract, validate, and reconcile supplier invoices against existing purchase orders.
+The system simulates a realistic enterprise finance workflow, where invoices may arrive in varying formats, contain discrepancies, or lack clear references to purchase orders.

+The solution focuses on robustness, explainability, and deterministic decision-making, rather than relying solely on black-box LLM behavior.

+System Architecture

+The system is built using a multi-agent architecture orchestrated via LangGraph, where each agent is responsible for a clearly defined task:

+Document Agent
+Extracts structured invoice data from PDF documents using deterministic parsing, with optional OCR and LLM fallback for unstructured layouts.

+Matching Agent
+Attempts to match the extracted invoice against known purchase orders using:

+Exact total matching

+Line-item comparison

+Fuzzy string similarity for reordered or slightly altered descriptions

+Discrepancy Agent
+Identifies mismatches such as:

+Missing purchase orders

+Price variances

+Quantity inconsistencies

+Total amount deviations

+Resolution Agent
+Assigns a final recommendation (auto_approve or flag_for_review) based on confidence thresholds and detected discrepancies.

+This modular design allows each agent to evolve independently and mirrors how production-grade decision pipelines are typically structured.

+Data Handling & Extraction Strategy

+Invoice PDFs are processed using deterministic PDF text extraction wherever possible.
+This ensures predictable behavior and avoids unnecessary dependency on external services.

+For cases involving scanned or poorly structured documents, the system supports:

+OCR-based extraction (optional)

+LLM-assisted fallback for line-item recovery

+If all extraction methods fail, the system still produces a valid output with reduced confidence, ensuring graceful degradation rather than system failure.

+Purchase Order Matching Logic

+Purchase orders are loaded from structured JSON files and indexed in memory for fast access.

+Matching is performed using a multi-stage strategy:

+Exact total match (highest confidence)

+Line-item aggregation match

+Fuzzy description similarity (to handle reordered or reformatted items)

+Each successful match is assigned a confidence score, which directly influences the final resolution decision.

+Discrepancy Detection & Confidence Scoring

+The system explicitly tracks discrepancies rather than hiding them.
+Each discrepancy includes:

+Type

+Severity

+Supporting numerical evidence

+A confidence score is computed based on:

+Extraction reliability

+Matching accuracy

+Presence or absence of discrepancies

+This makes every automated decision auditable and explainable, a critical requirement in financial systems.

+Decision Making & Explainability

+Final decisions are derived from confidence thresholds:

+High confidence + no discrepancies → auto_approve

+Low confidence or unresolved issues → flag_for_review

+Each output includes:

+A clear recommendation

+A structured breakdown of discrepancies (if any)

+A human-readable reasoning summary

+This ensures that downstream users understand why a decision was made, not just what decision was made.

+Design Philosophy

+The system prioritizes:

+Determinism over blind automation

+Transparency over complexity

+Graceful failure over brittle pipelines

+Rather than forcing LLM usage everywhere, the architecture uses AI only where it adds value, making the system practical, reliable, and production-aligned.

+Conclusion

+This project demonstrates how agent-based architectures can be applied to real-world financial reconciliation problems.
+By combining deterministic logic, fuzzy matching, and optional AI assistance, the system achieves a balance between automation and reliability.

+The result is a scalable, explainable, and extensible invoice reconciliation pipeline suitable for enterprise environments.

 ## 🚀 Overview

 Invoice reconciliation is a critical but error-prone business process.
 Invoices often arrive in different formats (PDFs, scans, inconsistent layouts) and must be validated against purchase orders before payment approval.